-In 2022, the weight of the products exclusively collected through the local survey is equal to 51.7% and that of products collected through the central survey is 22.3%.
-In addition to these two ways the acquisition of elementary prices (for grocery products) is carried out through scanner data with regard to the retail trade modern distribution channels that are hypermarkets, supermarkets, discounts, small sales areas and specialist drug (for 12.9% in terms of weight), where traditional data collection is no longer carried out.
-For some products (weighing 4.5%), prices are collected in a mixed way.
-In addition, tobacco prices are collected from Customs and Monopolies Agency for the detection of tobacco (2.2% of the basket) and, starting this year, house rent prices are provided by the Real Estate Market Observatory of the Revenue Agency (2.7% of the basket).
-For the remaining 3.7% of the basket price quotations are collected using by mixed techniques.
+In 2023, the weight of the products exclusively collected through the local survey is equal to 51.3% and that of products collected through the central survey is 24.8%.
+In addition to these two ways, the acquisition of elementary prices (for grocery products) is carried out through scanner data with regard to the large scale retail trade distribution channels that are hypermarkets, supermarkets, discounts, small sales areas and specialist drug (for 13.6% in terms of weight), where traditional data collection is no longer carried out.
+Finally, administrative sources are used: the database of fuel prices of Ministry of Economic Development whose weight is equal to 5.8%; the data provided by the Real Estate Market Observatory of the Tax Office for the survey of the prices of real rentals for private dwellings which weighs 2.6% and the Excise, Customs and Monopolies Agency for the survey on tobacco products, which accounts for 1.9% of the basket.

-In 2022, the geographical basis of the survey is made up of 80 municipalities, which contribute to the indices calculation of all the product aggregates included in the basket.
-Other 12 municipalities participate in the survey for a subset of products which includes local tariffs (water supply, solid waste, sewerage collection, gas for domestic use, urban transport, taxi, car transfer ownership, canteens in schools, public day nursery, etc.) and some local services (sport events, cinemas, theatre shows, secondary school education, canteens in universities, etc.).

-In the 92 municipalities (80 for the full basket and 12 for a subset of products) taking part in the 2022 survey, prices are collected in about 43,000 statistical units (including outlets, enterprises and institutions) and rents are collected for about 2,200 dwellings for social housing.
-392,000 price guotes are sent by Municipal Offices of Statistics to
+In 2023, the geographical basis of the survey is made up of 79 municipalities, which contribute to the indices calculation of all the product aggregates included in the basket.
+Other 12 municipalities participate in the survey for a subset of products which includes local tariffs (water supply, solid waste, sewerage collection, urban transport, taxi, car transfer ownership, canteens in schools, public day nursery, etc.) and some local services (sport events, cinemas, theatre shows, secondary school education, canteens in universities, etc.).
+In the 91 municipalities (79 for the full basket and 12 for a subset of products) taking part in the 2023 survey, prices are collected in about 44,000 statistical units (including outlets, enterprises and institutions) and rents are collected for about 2,700 dwellings for social housing.
+398,000 price quotes are sent by Municipal Offices of Statistics to Istat each month (392,000 in 2022).
+Following the annual update of the municipal survey plans, 10.2% of the current price quotes are new (4.9% in 2022): of these, 4.2% are price quotes of new products, while the remaining 6.0% refers to products already in 2022 basket.

-1 A third indicator, the "household of workers and employees consumer price index" (FOI), which refers to the consumption of the whole households headed by an employed worker, is also calculated (as a satellite index of NIC) and released by Istat on monthly basis.
+&lt;sup>1 A third indicator, the "household of workers and employees consumer price index" (FOI), which refers to the consumption of the whole households headed by an employed worker, is also calculated (as a satellite index of NIC) and released by Istat on monthly basis.